pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - Javascript - All classes under namespaces `pimcore.document.tags` are deprecated and will be removed in 7.
 These are moved to new namespace `pimcore.document.editables`.
 If you have custom editables or wysiwyg global config then please change namespace from `pimcore.document.tags.*` to `pimcore.document.editables.*`
 - Javascript - Class `pimcore.document.tag` is deprecated as well and will be removed in 7.
 Use new class `pimcore.document.editable` instead.
+- All classes in namespace `Pimcore\Document\Tag` moved to new namespace `Pimcore\Document\Editable` (including their services) for better readability and marked as deprecated.
+Please update custom document editable classes and mappings. [#6921](https://github.com/pimcore/pimcore/pull/6921)

 ## 6.7.0
 - [Ecommerce][IndexService] Elastic Search worker does not use mockup cache anymore.
 Now mockup objects are build directly based on information in response of ES response (_source flag).
 Therefore `AbstractElasticSearch` Worker does not extend `AbstractMockupCacheWorker` anymore.